Palladio vs Solidor Composite Doors: 2026 Comparison

 Palladio and Solidor are the two most widely specified composite door brands in the UK premium market.
-Both have 48mm solid timber cores, both carry Secured by Design accreditation, and both quote 12-year manufacturer warranties.
-On paper they look identical.
-In practice there are meaningful differences — in construction, colour longevity, warranty coverage and installer support — that push different homeowners toward one or the other.
+Both carry Secured by Design accreditation and both quote 12-year manufacturer warranties.
+On the surface they look comparable.
+In practice there are meaningful differences that push different homeowners toward one or the other.
+The biggest is the fundamental construction (Palladio is a one-piece 65mm GRP fibreglass monocoque slab; Solidor is a 48mm solid timber core with bonded GRP skins); colour longevity, warranty coverage and installer support diverge from there.

 This guide walks through both brands head-to-head and explains which is the right choice for different property types and priorities.